ArnasU21/Data-Analytics-portfolio/olist-customer-value-retention-analysis/README.md

 This project analyzes Olist's Brazilian e-commerce marketplace data to understand how customers generate revenue over time, how strong repeat-purchase behavior is, and which customer groups drive the most business value.

 The analysis goes beyond basic sales reporting.
-It focuses on customer-level analytics using SQL, cohort analysis, revenue-based customer lifetime value, RFM-style segmentation, and an executive Power BI dashboard.
+It focuses on customer-level analytics using SQL, cohort analysis, revenue-based customer lifetime value, RFM-style segmentation, Excel cohort heatmaps, and an executive Power BI dashboard.

 ## Business Objective